reverseskate/sparkleformation-workshops/README.md

 This repository is a starter kit for Heavy Water's SparkleFormation workshops.
-The content here provides a baseline for workshop participants to immediately begin provisioning with SparkleFormation and `sfn` to Amazon Web Services' Cloudformation.
+The content here provides a baseline for workshop participants to immediately begin provisioning with SparkleFormation and `sfn` to Amazon Web Services' CloudFormation.

 ## Requirements
 You should have a modern Ruby version installed (>= 2.0.0 should work)